PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 340 LAND USE PLANNING AND ZONING

 Prerequisite: PLN 215.
 Composition and administration of site plan local laws, subdivision regulations, and zoning ordinances and their adoption.
 Practical and legal relationship between current planning and long-term planning.
 New York state legislation, including relevant environmental regulations.
-Offered alternate years.
+Offered spring only.

 PLN 341 HOUSING AND REAL ESTATE

-Prerequisite: PLN 315.
+Prerequisite: PLN 215 or Instructor Permission.
 Housing elements relevant to the professional practice of planning, including the considerations of consumers in selecting communities, neighborhoods and sites; the description, conveyance, and marketable rights associated with real property, forms of home ownership, less conventional housing choices; government policy affecting housing.
 Investigation of local housing stock, both from the perspective of potential purchaser and historic preservationist.
-Offered alternate years.
+Offered occasionally.

 PLN 360 ENVIRONMENTAL IMPACT ASSESSMENT